w38g0ru/vms/docs/contactinformation.rst

 When you click on the “Contact Information” link, you will see a list of contact information you have already provided.
 If you haven’t added any contact information yet, the page will be blank.

-**Adding a New Family Member**
+**Adding a New Contact Information**

-To add a new family member, simply click the “+Add” button.
+To add a new contact information, simply click the “+Add” button.
 You will be presented with a form to enter the family member’s information.

 **Contact Form**